 - Luxury spa items or toiletries (be careful with scent selections)

 In general, attendees do not want:

 - Cheap plastic or low-quality items

 - Items that create travel issues (airport security or too large to pack)

 - Food or beverage gifts that can melt, be messy, or leak

 - Often included items, such as keychains and magnets

 - Heavily scented items

-One excellent way to put together a goodie bag of items your attendees want is to use a theme.
-Much like event themes, swag bag “themes” can tie all the items together, making the gift feel cohesive and complete.
-And if you can tie the bag theme to the event or venue, even better!
+One of the best tricks to put together a great gift bag is to use a theme.
+Much like event themes, swag bag themes can tie all of the items together, making the gift feel cohesive and complete.
+And if you can tie the gifts’ theme to the event or venue, even better!